Term Life Insurance Quotes

 Yes, how much you weigh plays an important role in your health.

-When it comes to weight and life insurance, a majority of life insurance companies look at BMI, or Body Mass Index, to calculate risk based on average weights based on your height.
+When it comes to weight and life insurance, a majority of life insurance companies look at BMI, or Body Mass Index, to calculate risk based on average weight based on your height.

-The Center for Disease Control reports that more than one-third of Americans are considered obese.
+The Centers for Disease Control reports that more than one-third of Americans are considered obese.

-However, for people in fairly good health or better, a medical exam life insurance policy will be best for you anyways, in order to get the cheapest rates.
+However, for people in fairly good health or better, a medical exam life insurance policy will be best for you anyway in order to get the cheapest rates.

 No medical exam life insurance exists, but this is mostly for people who are in poor health or need insurance very quickly.
 Much higher rates are associated with this type of life insurance as a result.

 When you apply for life insurance, insurance companies will attempt to determine your life expectancy – how long you are expected to live, given the information you provided.

 Your life expectancy is calculated based on millions of data points that life insurance companies are able to compare.